davetru/davetru/README.md

 currently_working_on = [
-    "The Odin Project: Diving deep into both JavaScript and Ruby on Rails paths to strengthen my skills", "LeetCode: To further improve my coding skills, problem-solving abilities, and knowledge of algorithms and data structures"
+    "The Odin Project: Diving deep into both JavaScript and Ruby on Rails paths to strengthen my skills", "LeetCode: To improve my coding skills, problem-solving abilities, and knowledge of algorithms and data structures" ]
-]

 end_of_year_goals = [